cfg4j/cfg4j-sample-apps/README.md

 ## Apps
 * [classpath-bind](classpath-bind/) - reads configuration from a classpath files and outputs values to the stdout.
+* [consul-bind](consul-bind/) - reads configuration from a local [Consul](http://consul.io) agent and outputs values
+  to the stdout.
+Automatically reloads configuration after change.
 * [files-bind](files-bind/) - reads configuration from a local files and outputs values to the stdout.
 Automatically reloads configuration after change.
 * [git-simple](git-simple/) - reads configuration from a given git repository (using *getProperty* methods) and outputs values